0ENZO/PA_2A2/README.md

 In that way, they can have a truck, and start working like it was its own firm (the franchised will to give royalties to the mother firm).
 Franchised people can supply themselves by bying to one of the different warehouses available of the firm.

-Client can register themselves to the website, to perform an order to some franchised.
+Clients can register themselves to the website, to perform an order to some franchised.
 The registered client can win some fidelity points by spending money or buy a specific menu.
-These points can be spent to have a discount in the next order, or win a free menu, depending of the type of the points they have.
+These points can be spent to have a discount in the next order, or win a free menu, depending of the type of the points they would have.

-The firm have to can everythings in order, that's why there are also and big backend-processus for all of the Website application.
+The firm has to keep an eye on everythings related to their brand, that's why there is also and big backend-processus for all of the Website application, like a CRUD (Create, Read, Update, Delete) operations on all of the entites, like warehouses, money management, products and articles etc.

-The last, communication have to be secure, and a Network proposal with EVE-NG technology have to be used to represent the trafic between the warehouses
+The last :  communication has to be secure, and a Network proposal with EVE-NG technology have to be used to represent the trafic between the warehouses
-(this part is independant of the websitr processus and is not showed here in this repository)
+(This part is independant of the website processus and is not showed here in this repository)

 > How can we succed ?